NASM Study Guide

 The peripheral heart action system

-You need to know the difference of the exercises one will include for a PHA circuit for the different phases of the OPT model.
+You need to know the difference between the exercises one will include for a PHA circuit for the different phases of the OPT model.
 You should notice that the PHA for the stabilization phase only includes stabilization exercises.
 This is the same for the power as well as the strength phase.

 General adaptation syndrome (how the body reacts to stress)